Melber17/color-flipper/README.md

 # color-flipper
 Time to practice js.
-Easy color flipper on javascrip.
+Easy color flipper on javascript.